• Skip to primary navigation

 Click here for a map and more information.

 The DC Historic Preservation Review Board (HPRB) and its staff in the DC Historic Preservation Office (HPO) have the authority under the law to review alterations to historic properties.
 HPRB and HPO seek input from ANCs and from neighborhood historic preservation organizations.
-In Cleveland Park, the groups that provide input to the city on preservation matters are Advisory Neighborhood Commission 3C and the Cleveland Park Historical Society’s Architectural Review Committee (ARC).
+In Cleveland Park, the groups that provide input to the city on preservation matters are Advisory Neighborhood Commissions 3A or 3C and the Cleveland Park Historical Society’s Architectural Review Committee (ARC).

 This guide explains how preservation review works in Cleveland Park at the city and neighborhood levels.
 The process can sound complex, especially because there are a lot of acronyms, but the bodies that conduct preservation review aim to help owners and architects move their projects expeditiously through the review process and arrive at design solutions that allow owners to adapt their homes for modern living while preserving their historic character.